 9. Assassin’s Creed: Syndicate (2015)

-In this installment, an assassin initiate is called upon again to relive the lives of more assassins.
+In this ninth installment of the Assassin’s Creed series, an assassin initiate is called upon to relive the lives of more assassins.
 This time around, the assassins happen to be twins Jacob and Evie Frye.
 The task is to find a Piece of Eden in London.

 However, retrieving the Piece of Eden is more of a task since London has been overtaken by the Templar Grand Master, Crawford Starrick.
 Starrick’s agenda is to increase the Templars’ political power in the world.
 Little did he know that outside of London the Frye twins have already begun corrupting his plans.